jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 one has misclassified its structure entirely, one has likely made other mistakes in analysis.

-Finally, such an accounting is key for the necessary defense of the faith.
-There are some communities within which the Baha'i community operates that is skeptical of any organization with governance that does not carefully follow "Robert's Rules of Order" and give the necessary traceability for decisions made.
+Such an accounting is key for the necessary defense of the faith.
+There are some communities within which the Baha'i community operates that is skeptical of any organization with governance that does not follow normal rules of representative democracies, including the necessary traceability for decisions made.
 Others are defenders of liberalism who would otherwise be well-wishers but react negatively to unfamiliar constructs which may seem undemocratic.
 Finally there are